Thursday, July 17, 2025

 New Incentives for Improving Workforce Outcomes

-The official launch of Workforce Realigned, Volume II will take place on Thursday, July 17th in Washington, DC.
+The official launch of Workforce Realigned, Volume II took place on Thursday, July 17th at the Reagan Building & International Trade Center in Washington, DC.

 Workforce Realigned, Vol. II is produced by the Social Finance Institute in collaboration with the Federal Reserve Banks of Atlanta, Chicago, Philadelphia, and Richmond.
 Through 21 case studies authored by 35 authors representing more than 20 organizations, the book explores how outcomes-based partnerships and innovative finance approaches can reorient our workforce to meet the needs of workers, employers, and communities.